ceejbot/accidental-noder/slides.md

 # [fit] if you want to be __fast__
 # [fit] do as __little work__ as possible

+^ This is the wisdom imparted by programmer who wrote grep in "Why GNU grep is fast"

 ---

 # [fit] make data __immutable__